Here I stand: I can do no other

 I do not know if WASPI will take me seriously.
 But I have now stated my position clearly and unambiguously.
 I am not hostile: but I will not support their campaign as it stands.
 It is the moral arguments against it that I find overwhelming.
 We cannot fight injustice with injustice, and promote equality by perpetuating inequality.
 There has to be a better way.

 And indeed there is.
 This problem would be entirely solved by a universal basic income coupled with a sensible progressive tax system.
-Can't we stop fighting over scraps, and campaign together for a really
+Can't we stop fighting over scraps, and campaign together for radical reforms that would benefit everyone?

 Over to you, WASPI.